williamgilpin/cphy/labs/getting_started_with_python.md

     (hwenv) $ conda install numpy matplotlib
     (hwenv) $ conda install -c conda-forge jupyterlab
   ```
-Notice how your current environment appears to the left of the `$` symbol.
+A list of other common packages you will need to install appears on [the course homepage.](https://www.wgilpin.com/cphy) Notice how your current environment appears to the left of the `$` symbol in the Terminal.
+If you close and re-open your Terminal, you'll need to re-activate your conda environment before installing new files.

 10. There are two ways that I would recommend using Jupyter notebooks for the class.
 One option is to manually activate an environment and then launch the notebook server from the Terminal.